ntop/PF_RING/doc/rss.rst

-In order to configure the number of queues, you can use the RSS parameter at insmod time (if you are installing PF_RING ZC drivers from packages you can use the configuration file as explained in README.apt_rpm_packages), passing a comma-separated list (one per interface) of numbers (number of queues per interface).
+In order to configure the number of queues, you can use the RSS parameter at insmod time (if you are installing PF_RING ZC drivers from packages you can use the configuration file as explained in the installation instructions), passing a comma-separated list (one per interface) of numbers (number of queues per interface).
 Examples: